-Barbara Nimri Aziz is a Canadian-American anthropologist, journalist and writer.
+Barbara Nimri Aziz is an American anthropologist, journalist and writer.
 She is known for her research and scholarship in the areas of Tibetan and Himalayan Studies.
 Aziz played a leading role in the Arab-American literary sphere and was involved in establishing the literary collective RAWI.

-After graduating from Queen’s University, Aziz was destined for a long career abroad.
-She traveled from England after a hitchhiking tour across Europe, and arrived in New Delhi in 1962.
+After graduating from Queen’s University, Canada, Aziz seemed destined for a long career abroad.
+She traveled from England after a road expedition directly across Europe, Middle East, Iran, Afghanistan and Pakistan, arriving in India in 1962.

 Aziz’s six books reflect a lifetime of travel and research across several continents.
 Today, she resides in the middle hills of New York State where winter recalls the thin air of Solukhumbu and summer the mist rising above the Arun River in Nepal.

 After the publication of Neelam Niharika’s award-winning novel Yogmaya in 2018, interest in the early 20th C. Yogi surged and with it, my reports going back to 1980 became especially relevant.
 This demanded updates and a focus on Durga Devi, Yogmaya’s compatriot.
 Revisiting the Arun River Valley in 2019 was the last step in preparing Yogmaya and Durga Devi, Rebel Women of Nepal for release in 2020.

 Heading to Nepal on April 25 for ongoing work, I was airborne when the earthquake struck Kathmandu Valley and nearby villages.
 Like many sympathizers I became swept up in collecting funds for needy families at Amrit School, and to assist the nunnery in Solu damaged when the second upheaval struck on May 15th [see photos here]